nmlynch94/com.jagexlauncher.JagexLauncher/README.md

 ### Updates
 To update, you can simply follow one of the above installation instructions on the latest code/release.
 The Jagex Launcher itself will be able to self-update, so the only reason you will need to do that is to get bugfixes or newer RuneLite or HDOS versions.

-# Maintenance (Contributors only)
-If there is a new update released, you should simply be able to run generate_sources.py in the sources directory and commit the output files.
-Eventually, the fingerprint for the certificate that was used to sign the jwt will also need to be changed out once it expires.
-Accepting contributions if anyone has a better way to handle that.

-TODO: Add in automatic updates by polling that metafile, RuneLite, and HDOS releases periodically.

 based on the work done in https://github.com/TormStorm/jagex-launcher-linux